osmond/kaymaria/README.md

 ## Species Search

 The app can query the [Trefle API](https://trefle.io) for plant names when a `TREFLE_API_TOKEN` is provided in your environment.
-Without a token, species lookups fall back to a small built-in list.
+Without a token—or if the Trefle request fails after several retries—lookups fall back to a small built-in list.
+In those cases results may be limited compared to the full Trefle database.

 ## Single-User Mode
 Useful when running locally without authentication.